Making a planning application

 The decision process

-The council will aim to decide your application within eight weeks.
-If it cannot do so, it will usually seek your written consent to extend the period.
-For example, this could occur if the issues involved are complex or a lot of people are affected by the proposed development.
+The council will try to decide your application within eight weeks.
+If it needs longer, it will usually write to you and ask for an extension.
+For example, this might happen if your building project is very complex or a lot of people are affected by it.

 This content is subject to Crown Copyright